 - Mayor Jennifer Roberts of Charlotte, N.C.

 - Mayor Paul Soglin of Madison, Wis.

 - Mayor T. Oscar Trevino of North Richland Hill, Texas

 - Mayor Lovely Warren of Rochester, N.Y.

 - Councilmember P.C.
 Wu of Pensacola, Fla.

 NLC provides additional opportunities for cities to exchange ideas about local strategies to expand economic opportunity through a related peer network comprised of local elected officials and their staff.
 A key goal of the peer network is to accelerate the shift at the city level from talk about a vexing problem to practical action steps.
 The Peer Network convenes bimonthly through conference calls and webinars focused on topics related to income inequality, economic opportunity, poverty reduction, and racial equity and features national experts and city examples.
-For more information, please contact Courtney Coffin, Associate, Economic Opportunity and Financial Empowerment, at email@example.com or (202) 626-3073.
+For more information, please contact Courtney Coffin, Senior Associate, Economic Opportunity and Financial Empowerment, at firstname.lastname@example.org or (202) 626-3073.